iomesh/docs/docs/advanced-functions/multiple-cluster-management.md

       kubectl apply -f <yaml.filename>
       ```

-IOMesh enables typology awareness function by default to ensure pods are properly scheduled.
-If you create a PVC in the first IOMesh cluster, the pod using this PVC will be scheduled to the worker node where the first IOMesh cluster is located, ensuring I/O localization of this pod.
+IOMesh automatically enables typology awareness to ensure correct pod scheduling.
+When a PVC is created in the first IOMesh cluster, the pod using it is scheduled to the worker node in the same cluster for I/O localization.

 ## Multiple Cluster Operations